 Abraham Lincoln - 1858

-Although Abraham Lincoln's bid for a U.S. Senate seat from Illinois in 1858 doesn't fit the mold of a modern midterm race – most state legislatures didn't elected their senators for another 55 years – it nevertheless provided a national platform for Honest Abe to propel himself into history.
+Although Abraham Lincoln's bid for a U.S. Senate seat from Illinois in 1858 doesn't fit the mold of a modern midterm race — state legislatures, not voters, elected their senators until 1913 — it nevertheless provided a national platform for Honest Abe to propel himself into history.
 A member of the nascent Republican Party, Lincoln celebrated his nomination with his "House Divided" speech, which, while famous today, generated controversy for implying that armed conflict was necessary to resolve the issue of slavery.
 Lincoln later toured the state for a highly publicized series of debates with Democrat Stephen Douglas, arguing against the expansion of slavery into the territories.
 Although he ultimately lost the race, Lincoln's performance in the debates showcased him as a man of strong ideas and moral conviction, helping him claim the presidency of the fracturing nation two years later.

 Theodore Roosevelt - 1898